 Title: Conforming to general health, safety and welfare in the workplace.
+Unit Number: M/508/6537

-Unit Number: M/508/6537 Learning outcomes The learner will be able to: ssment criteria earner can: 1 Comply with a health, safety legislation req and welfare 1.1 Comply with information from workplace inductions and any health, safety and welfare briefings attended relevant to the occupational area.
+Unit Number: M/508/6537 arning outcome sment criteria arner can: Comply with all workplace health, safety and welfare legislation requirements.
+1.1 Comply with information from workplace inductions and any health, safety and welfare briefings attended relevant to the occupational area.
 1.2 Use health and safety control equipment safely to carry out the activity in accordance with legislation and organisational requirements.
 1.3 Comply with statutory requirements, safety notices and warning notices displayed within the workplace and/or on equipment.
 1.4 State why and when health and safety control equipment, identified by the principles of protection, should be used relating to types, purpose and limitations of each type, the work situation, occupational use and the general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 1.5 State how the health and safety control equipment relevant to the work should be used in accordance with the given instructions.

-- Recognise hazards

-associated with the

-workplace that have not

-been previously controlled

-and report them in

-accordance with

-organisational procedures.

-- 2.1 Report any hazards created by changing circumstances within the workplace in accordance with organisational procedures.
+1.6 State which types of health, safety and welfare legislation, notices and warning signs are relevant to the occupational area and associated equipment.
+1.7 State why health, safety and welfare legislation, notices and warning signs are relevant to the occupational area.
+1.8 State how to comply with control measures that have been identified by risk assessments and safe systems of work.
+2 2 Recognise hazards associated with the workplace that have not been previously controlled and report them in accordance with organisational procedures. h the t have not 2.1 Report any hazards created by changing circumstances within the workplace in accordance with organisational procedures.
+2.2 List typical hazards associated with the work environment and occupational area in relation to resources, substances, asbestos, equipment, obstructions, storage, services and work activities.
+2.3 List the current Health and Safety Executive top ten safety risks.